dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  All

    FCST_VALID_HOUR_LIST
      Specify a list of hours for valid times of forecast files for use in the analysis.

+     Groups of values can be looped over by setting FCST_VALID_HOUR_LIST<n> and adding FCST_VALID_HOUR_LIST to :term:`LOOP_LIST_ITEMS`.
+     See :ref:`stat-analysis-looping-groups` for more information.

      | *Used by:*  StatAnalysis

    OBS_VALID_HOUR_LIST
      Specify a list of hours for valid times of observation files for use in the analysis.

+     Groups of values can be looped over by setting OBS_VALID_HOUR_LIST<n> and adding OBS_VALID_HOUR_LIST to :term:`LOOP_LIST_ITEMS`.
+     See :ref:`stat-analysis-looping-groups` for more information.

      | *Used by:*  StatAnalysis